AI4Finance-Foundation/Awesome_AI4Finance/README.md

 ## Criteria of Selection and Evaluation

    Well, we are NOT aiming for completeness or authority.
+It is a byproduct from our weekly meetings, we hope it would be useful for newcommers.

-   Our selection procedure is quite similar to the peer-review process: 1). recomendation from our community members, 2). final conclusion by core members after some quantitative survey.
+   Our selection procedure is academic: 1). recomendation from our community members, 2). evaluation by core members after quantitative survey, 3). discussion and evalutation from our weekly meetings.

-   The goal is to provide a useful list for newcommers.

 ## Financial Big Data

 ### Financial Data Source